Bentel History, Family Crest & Coats of Arms

 The surname Bentel was first found in Middlesex, in south east England.

-Important Dates for the Bentel family
+Early History of the Bentel family

 This web page shows only a small excerpt of our Bentel research.
 Another 50 words (4 lines of text) covering the years 122 and 1221 are included under the topic Early Bentel History in all our PDF Extended History products and printed products wherever possible.